 Personal branding follows along these same lines, though it, you guessed it, deals with things on a personal level: if you’re a name someone can trust, they’re far more likely to do business with you or your company.
 Many entrepreneurs utilize personal branding to great success, lending their names and credibility to a multitude of projects.
 Les Paul, Fender, Simonelli (espresso machines): these companies started as the personal brands of their owners.

 Or think about lines of products that are endorsed by celebrities.
-Beats by Dre, Air Jordans, Martha Stewart kitchen accessories.
+George Foreman grills, Air Jordans, Dwayne Johnson’s Under Armor shoe (which sold out in under 30 minutes).
 Infomercial stars are another example of those who have cultivated a personal brand and use that to promote a product or business.

 Simply put, personal branding is the culmination of all your interactions with people in your industry.
 It’s your reputation, and when you cultivate your personal brand, you create a reputation that you can stake on various business ventures, regardless of whether you’re a solo entrepreneur, a small business owner, or a corporation looking to grow.